PRECIOUS-Gold prices drop as trade hopes stoke risk appetite

-* Positive economic data from U.S., China lift sentiment Asian shares hover near 9-month peak
+* Positive economic data from U.S., China lift sentiment

-* SPDR gold holdings slip to lowest since early-Nov (Adds details and comments)
+* SPDR gold holdings slip to lowest since early-Nov (Updates prices)

 By Arijit Bose

-April 16 (Reuters) - Gold prices slipped for a fourth straight session on Tuesday as recent upbeat economic data and signs that Washington and Beijing were making headway in a nearly year-long trade tariff skirmish boosted risk sentiment.
+April 16 (Reuters) - Gold prices slipped for a fourth straight session on Tuesday as recent upbeat economic data and signs that Washington and Beijing were making headway in a nearly year-long tariff skirmish boosted risk sentiment.

-Better economic conditions motivate investors to pivot towards equities that are interest-bearing assets and shun the non-yielding bullion.
+Better economic conditions stoke investors to pivot towards equities that are interest-bearing assets, and shun the non-yielding bullion.

 “The main reason what pressures gold is the improved economic data ... for countries such as China for example, things have turned around a fair bit,” said analyst Dominic Schneider of UBS Wealth Management in Hong Kong.